New self-serve pricingLearn more

 Action items

 We have a detailed incident postmortem process which allows our team to debrief exactly what went wrong and, most importantly, identify concrete action items and owners to prevent this class of failures from happening again.
+In this case, we came away with four main focus areas with specific action items that we are either actively working on or have already completed.

 1. Alerting improvements